QP/C++ 8.1.4

 Description

 The QS Global-Filter is based on the record-id associated with each QS trace record (see SRS_QP_QS_10).
-The Global-Filter shall allow QP/C++ Application to disable or enabling each individual record-id or an arbitrary subset of record-ids.
-For example, QP/C++ Application might enable or disable only state-machine-entry records, or all state-machine group of records.
+The Global-Filter shall allow the QP/C++ Application to disable or enable each record-id or an arbitrary subset of record-ids.
+For example, QP/C++ Application might enable or disable only state-machine-entry records, or all state-machine groups of records.
 This filter works globally for all trace records in the entire system.

 SRS_QP_QS_21